firstsignal/activation-geometry-sentiment/README.md

 ## Future direction

 This reads one model, offline.
 The natural extension is a live **geometric harness**: monitoring a model's proximity to interpretable directions during generation and using that geometry as a control surface — flagging or gating on approach to safety-relevant regions of activation space.
-That's the larger idea this artifact is the first step toward.Chapter 3 strengthens the case: the soak concentrates onto readable directions, meaning drift toward a feature is visible before the feature-word arrives
+That's the larger idea this artifact is the first step toward.Chapter 3 strengthens the case: the soak concentrates onto readable directions, meaning drift toward a feature is visible before the feature-word arrives.

 ## Run it

 Open `activation_space_demo.ipynb` in Google Colab (free tier; CPU is sufficient for Pythia-70m).
 No API keys required.
+Chapter 4 lives in ch4-scaling.ipynb (GPU runtime recommended for Pythia-1B)